alice0619/dh150.github.io/japanculture.markdown

 >Japanese people value harmony and etiquette; they have a highly structured and traditional society.
 On the contrary, this is conventional enlightenment on Japanese society and culture, and is not meant to stereotype every Japanese person.
 ><div style="text-align: right;">(All Japan Tours https://alljapantours.com)</div>

+<a id="Anchor3" href="#Anchor3"></a>
 ## Japan Rail Pass
+The Japan Rail Pass is a very cost effective rail pass for long distance train travel in Japan.
+The pass can be used only by foreign tourists and offers unlimited rides on JR trains for one (about $300 for ordinary train), two ($450) or three weeks ($600) at a cost that residents of Japan can only dream of.
+It comes in two types: ordinary and green car.
+The latter is valid on green cars (first class cars) that offer more spacious seats than ordinary cars.
 <iframe
   class="hatenablogcard"
   style="width:100%;height:155px;max-width:680px;"